ctranstrum/chuck/README.md

 accessed by holding the inner column home row key
 (G on the left hand, M on the right).

 Left thumb key is a sticky shift.
-Press and release it once to capitalize the next letter typed.
-Press and release twice to enter a smart word capitalization mode that automatically exits when you finish typing a word.
+Tap it once to capitalize the next letter typed.
+Tap twice to enter a smart word capitalization mode that automatically exits when you finish typing a word.

 Hold the left thumb key to get a numpad under your right hand, as well as to access common editing commands under your left hand.